amalKuttuz/Todo-App/README.md

 ## Todo-App

-This is a Django sample project, web App to find weather of a city using web scraping technique
+This is a Django sample project, A To-Do web App to learn CRUD operations

 ## Requirements
  Python, Django, IDE or VS Code